-The College Senate shall be the principal legislative body of the Student Government.
-It shall be responsible for considering, formulating, and enacting all legislation appropriate for the conduct of the business of the Student Government.
+The College Senate shall be the principal legislative body of the Student Government Association (SGA).
+It shall be responsible for considering, formulating, and enacting all legislation appropriate for the conduct of the business of the SGA.
 All Senate proceedings will be conducted in accordance with the rules that the Senate shall adopt or establish.
 In order for the Senate to conduct business, a quorum must be present.
-For the purposes of this body, a quorum shall consist of a majority of the voting members of the Senate, of whom at least one half must be Student Senators.
-While officers of the executive may be called upon to submit legislation appropriate to their expertise, the Senate shall retain all responsibility for the legislative function of the Student Government.
-Specifically, the Senate must: 1) create or adopt a system of rules of procedure, 2) establish districting for the elections of the coming year, 3) approve an operating budget for the Student Government, 4) review and approve the appointments of the executive officers by the Student Body President, 5) and any or all other legislation necessary to provide for the operation of the Student Government and the best interests of the Student Body.
+For the purposes of this body, a quorum shall consist of one-half of all Student Senators.
+While officers of the executive may be called upon to submit legislation appropriate to their expertise, the Senate shall retain all responsibility for the legislative function of the SGA.
+Specifically, the Senate must:

+- 1) Create or adopt a system of rules or procedures - 2) Approve an operating budget for the SGA - 3) Review and approve the appointments of the executive officers by the Student Body President - 4) Any or all other legislation necessary to provide for the operation of the SGA and the best interest of the Student Body